wolfj123/PolicyModelsPlugin/README.md

 After pressing the button, provide the path to the graphviz application (dot file), Example paths:

-- **Windows** 'C:/Program Files (x86)/Graphviz2.38/bin/dot.exe'
+- **Windows** `C:/Program Files (x86)/Graphviz2.38/bin/dot.exe`
-- **macOS** '/usr/local/bin/dot'
+- **macOS** `/usr/local/bin/dot`

 ![graphviz path](./docs/images/dot_path_example.png)

-The provided path will be save in a file on the path ".../PolicyModelsPlugin/client/out/Graphviz/graphvizConfig.txt" and is necessary configuration for the feature to work.
+The provided path will be save in a file on the path `.../PolicyModelsPlugin/client/out/Graphviz/graphvizConfig.txt` and is necessary configuration for the feature to work.

-After that provide file name and format (check [here](https://graphviz.org/doc/info/output.htm) for all available Graphviz formats).
+After that, provide file name and format (check [here](https://graphviz.org/doc/info/output.html) for all available Graphviz formats).

-This will generate the file under a new "visualization/type" folder:
+This will generate the file under a new `visualization/type` folder:

 ![graphviz path](./docs/images/visualization_folder.png)